-After the early farmers' hills were mowed low at the end of the harvest, (and after any hunting that had accompanied the mowing), there was an annual opportunity to practice in the open fields with a variety of long-distance throwing and hurling and casting and striking instruments.
+By the 1400s golf was already popular among Scotland's upper classes, but it was played by common people as well, as it the open fields with a variety of long-distance throwing and hurling and casting and striking instruments.
 Perhaps it was then that a target patch was marked out, a prototype of the modern golf green, and standing far away from it we tried our "golf-shot."
 We saw who could fire an arrow the farthest, who could hit a target with a sling from the greatest distance, or strike a small object with a club of one kind or another to see how far and accurately it would fly.